nalarkin/nlarkin-us/README.md

 ## TODO:

-- Home page mobile view, make opinion cards lay in column instead of it's own column
+- Fix text wrapping on SectionHero Tile on size < laptop

-- Fix carousel wrapping issues at certain resolutions (text gets cut off)
+- Fix carousel row wrapping issues at certain resolutions (text gets cut off)
 - Create Section Header Card with a specific layout
 - add tiles with different sizes for the home page and section pages.
 - add valid links to header and footer